powerjg/learning_gem5/part2/memoryobject.rst

 Therefore, much of the packet code is specific to the classic cache coherence protocol.
 However, packets are used for all communication between memory objects in gem5, even if they are not directly involved in coherence (e.g., DRAM controllers and the CPU models).

-All of the port inteface functions accept a ``Packet`` pointer as a parameter.
+All of the port interface functions accept a ``Packet`` pointer as a parameter.
 Since this pointer is so common, gem5 includes a typedef for it: ``PacketPtr``.

 Port interface